Nicola-Alimonda/MultinomialFair/README.md

 ### Greedy Wise Score
 With this work we propose a greedy extenstion of the previous algorithm.

-Inside the Greedy-Wise-Score folder you can run Greedy_Wise_Score.py and Greedy_Wise_Utility.py.
+Inside the Greedy-Wise-Score folder you find packages used to run Greedy_Wise_Score.py and Greedy_Wise_Utility.py.
 Inside the greedy wise Score notebook, on the other hand, there are all the tests carried out and the plots generated.

 ```
 python Greedy-Wise-Score\Greedy_Wise_Score.py